kwhite2/git/lessons.md

 3. Test your understanding by thinking through the following questions:
 - Do you need to push the file to GitHub each time you commit changes to the file, or can you make several commits to a file and push them all to GitHub at once?
 - Do you need to use `git init` after after adding a new assignment file to your folder?
-- What about the `-u` flag in the git push origin master?
+- What about the `-u` flag in the `git push origin main` command?
 Does this flag need to be used to add the assignment to your repository on GitHub?

 ## Solution